2019–20 Women's League season

-The 2019–20 Swiss League season was the 34th season of the Swiss Women's League A.
+The 2019–20 Women's League season was the 34th ice hockey season of the Swiss Women's League.
+It was the first season to be played after the league was rebranded from Swiss Women's Hockey League A (SWHL A), the name that had been in use since 2014.

-Shortly before the third playoff final match between the ZSC Lions Women and the Neuchâtel Hockey Academy, the season was cancelled on March 12, 2020 due to the COVID-19 pandemic.
+Shortly before the third playoff final match between the ZSC Lions Women and the Neuchâtel Hockey Academy, the season was cancelled on 12 March 2020, due to the COVID-19 pandemic.